philrwebb/Generation/readme.md

     ReferenceBase <|-- ContactType
     Contact "*" --> "1" ContactType
 ```

 This model defines some base types:

 1. Abstract class PersistableBase which holds a couple of fields needed by all classes in the system - id and active (a boolean flag to support logical deletion)
 2. Abstract class TimeLimitedPersistableBase inheriting from PersistableBase which is for inheriting types that need an effective from and effective to datetime
 3. Abstract class ReferenceBase inheriting from TimeLimitedPersistableBase which is for inheriting types that are reference data and have a short and long description and code.

 Because I will eventually need to create a relational database to represent concrete classes in my system and also because Mermaid does not let me otherwise specify how children will inherit from their parent, I have used the mermaid note to include a 'property collection' which includes inheritance and namespace.
-For these Abstract classes (there will never be an concrete class instantiated), the inheritance is set to propagateattributes which means any inheritors will get the attributes from the parent class.
+For these Abstract classes (there will never be a concrete class instantiated), the inheritance is set to propagateattributes which means any inheritors will get the attributes from the parent class.
 So all inheritors of PersistableBase will get an id and an active flag.
 An inheritor of TimeLimitedPersistableBase will get effFrom and effTo as well as active and id that are propagated from PersistableBase.
 ReferenceBase will get longDescription, shortDescription, code, effFrom, effTo, id and active

 The first concrete class in this model is Person.
 Person will have an id and active flag (because it inherits from PersistableBase) and additionally: givenNames, lastName, dob.
-Person is associated with Contact (0..*) and with GenderType (*..1).
+Person is associated with Contact (0.._) and with GenderType (_..1).
 These associations are also described in the text version of the model.

 The code to generate a standardised json model is in jsonModelGenerator.ts in this project.
 The type definitions for this json model are contained within genmodel.ts.

 The standardised json version of this model is as follows.
 There is enough information here to:

 1. Generate the DDL to create a Database
 2. Generate the DML to CRUD maintain this Database